darkfated/zed-glua/README.md

 ## 📦 Installation

-To install zed-glua, you can use the **Extension menu** in Zed, or clone the repository and install it as a dev extension with `zed: install dev extension`.
+To install zed-glua, you can clone the repository and install it as a dev extension with `zed: install dev extension` (Ctrl+Shift+P).

 https://github.com/user-attachments/assets/a8f1becb-a7f3-4b63-998a-a5239c2e6286

+> [!WARNING]
+> Requires a Rust toolchain installed.

 ## 🔧 Configuration